MissingDeadlines/iolite/README.md

 ## Join our Community

-Join our [Discord community](https://discord.com/invite/SZjfhw7z75), follow the development on [Mastodon](https://mastodon.missing-deadlines.com/@benjamin), and become a part of our development journey
+Join our [Discord community](https://discord.com/invite/SZjfhw7z75), follow the development on [Mastodon](https://mastodon.missing-deadlines.com/@benjamin), and become a part of our development journey.

 ## Download the Latest Version